Beldin123/gpx/README.md

 a special format understood by gpx to populate the internal data structures in the absence of a more convenient mechanism such as user-defined functions, or translation functions provided by lpo.

+### Installation and Use

+To install the package on a Windows platform, go to the cmd.exe window and enter the command:

+go get -u github.com/go-opt/gpx

+When installed, build the package and run the executable gpxrun to see the examples of how this package can be used, or to exercise each of the exported functions.